devzeb/blog-scripts/2024-01-03_lwip_on_linux_or_unixoid_systems/2024-01-03_lwip_on_linux_or_unixoid_systems.md

 ```
 lwip_linux_unix_tap_network_interface.cpp:(.text+0x2f): undefined reference to `tapif_init(netif*)'
 ```
-This is because the compiler thinks, that `tapif_init` is a function with c++ linkage, because its header file does not contain the `extern "C"` block.
+This is because the compiler thinks that `tapif_init` is a function with c++ linkage, because its header file does not contain the `extern "C"` block.
 As its implementation is in a C file, it actually has C linkage, which makes the linker think that the function is not defined at all.

 #### Remove the other functions from the example code